UMWEDU/umw-admissions-sync/_pages/undergraduate-application.md

 The University of Mary Washington welcomes your application for admission!
 <h2>Apply Online</h2>
 UMW accepts both <a href="https://apply.commonapp.org/login">The Common Application</a> and the <a href="https://admissions.umw.edu/register/application">UMW Application</a>.
 Please submit the application along with an essay, application fee, or approved waiver.

+<em>Please note: Mary Washington continues to accept applications for both freshman and transfer students as COVID impacts plans and students need alternatives.
+We will continue to accept and review applications for admission as space is available in our class.
+The university's plan is to be face to face in late August for the fall semester.</em>
 <h2>Suggested Filing Dates</h2>
 <ul>
  	<li>Freshman Applicants